SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/invoiceserviceapi.md

 	{"invoiceId": 25153}
 {% endhighlight %}

-That invoiceId can be used then to fetch invoice details from SEQR system.
+That invoiceId can be used then to fetch invoice details from Glase system.
 It may be fetched from following invoice details URL:

 {% highlight python %}
 	https://<host_name>/api/invoice/{invoiceId}?issuer={issuer_name}